The last present is unwrapped.

 For a few fleeting moments, you think about all the life that exists outside your home.
 Then, you think about the people forced to live those lives.

-There’s the dissatisfied wife whose husband forgot her again this Christmas.
+There’s the dissatisfied wife who’s husband forgot her again this Christmas.
 Her gave her nothing.
 That is, if you don’t count the black eye he gave her after she “made” him hit her as he unraveled at the height of one of his more violent drunken rages on Christmas Eve.

 All is calm.